AaltoSciComp/scicomp-docs/aalto/welcomestudents.rst

 Other notes
 ===========
-It can be hard to find your way around Aalto, the official campus maps and directions are known for being confusing confusing.
+It can be hard to find your way around Aalto, the official campus maps and directions are known for being confusing.
 Try `UsefulAaltoMap <https://usefulaaltomap.fi>`_ instead.

 Do you have suggestions for this page?
-Please leave on `issue on Github <scicomp_github_issues_>`_ (make sure you have a good title that mentions the audience is students, so we can put the information in the right place).
+Please leave an `issue on Github <scicomp_github_issues_>`_ (make sure you have a good title that mentions the audience is students, so we can put the information in the right place).
 Better yet, send a pull request to us yourself.